Meet Daybreak’s Governing Board Members

 Carl Griffin, President

 Carl became president of Daybreak’s Governing Board in 2014.
-Now retired, he worked as a Marketing and Leasing Manager for International Business Machines (IBM).
+Previously, he worked as a Marketing and Leasing Manager for International Business Machines (IBM).
+He is now retired.

 “As president of the Board of Directors, I know Daybreak is a way out of the dangerous environment of drugs and alcohol,” says Carl.
 “Daybreak provides our local children and young adults who struggle with addiction a safe, healthy place in which to learn how to cope with life’s struggles and to explore opportunities.”